-As was stated in section C.2.1 above, the Audit Committee is regulated by Article 15 bis of the Company's Articles of Association and Article 13 of the Regulations of the Board of Directors, whereas the Appointments, Remunerations and Sustainability Committee is regulated by Article 15 ter of the Company's Articles of Association and Article 14 of the Regulations of the Board of Directors.
+As was stated in section C.2.1 above, the Audit Committee is regulated by Article 15 bis of the Company's Articles of Association and Article 13 of the Regulations of the Board of Directors, whereas the Appointments, Remunerations and Sustainability Committee is regulated by

+Article 15 ter of the Company's Articles of Association and Article 14 of the Regulations of the Board of Directors.

-Both Committees moreover have their own internal regulations, which are intended to establish the rules on their organisation and functioning, and are available on the corporate website (www.grupoelecnor.com).
-No amendments to these regulations were approved over the year.
+Both Committees moreover have their own internal regulations, which are intended to establish the rules on the organisation and functioning of the Committees.
+These Regulations, along with the Articles of Association and the Regulations of the Board of Directors are available on the corporate web page (www.grupoelecnor.com).